 Define Elasticsearch Cluster?

 An Elasticsearch can be understood as a cohort of nodes with the same name attributes and belonging to the same cluster.
-A node is free to join and leave independent of its placement.
+A node is free to join and leave independently of its placement.

 A cluster is programmed to reorganize itself automatically.
 This makes it possible for the cluster to spread the data across available nodes.

-At any point in the Elasticsearch, there is just one single node of clusters.
+At any point in Elasticsearch, there is just one single node of clusters.